munificent/game-programming-patterns/book/data-locality.markdown

 </aside>

 This was a real eye-opener to me.
 I'm used to thinking of performance being an aspect of *code* not *data*.
-A byte isn't slow or fast, it's just a static thing sitting there.
+A byte isn't slow or fast, it's just some static thing sitting there.
 But, because of caching, *the way you organize data directly impacts performance.*

 The challenge now is to wrap that up into something that fits into a chapter here.
 Optimization for cache usage is a huge topic.
 I haven't even touched on *instruction caching*.
 Remember, code is in memory too and has to be loaded onto the CPU before it can be executed.
 Someone more versed on the subject could write an entire <span name="book">book</span> on it.

 <aside name="book">

-In fact, someone *is* writing a book on it: [*Data-Oriented Design*](http://www.dataorienteddesign.com/dodmain/) by Richard Fabian.
+In fact, someone *did* write a book on it: [*Data-Oriented Design*](http://www.dataorienteddesign.com/dodmain/) by Richard Fabian.

 </aside>